 - Attend a 3-1/2-hour training class at the Hamilton County BOE

 - Work 6:30-8:30 PM, Monday night (before Election Day) for polling place set up

 - Work 5:30 AM to about 8:45 PM on Election Day

 - Students earn a total of $181.50 for training, Monday & Tuesday

 - Are encouraged to use #youthatthebooth across social media platforms (Twitter, IG, Facebook)

-- Must be at least 17 years old AND a senior, a US Citizen & resident of Hamilton County
+- Must be at least 17 years old, a US Citizen & resident of Hamilton County

-- Students must provide their own transportation to the assignments
+- Students must provide their own transportation to training and to poll location

-- Communicate with the Hamilton County BOE Precinct Election official coordinators about their assigned training class and polling place assignment
+- Communicate with the Hamilton County BOE Precinct Election Official Supervisors about their assigned training class and poll location assignment

 - Make sure each student fills out a voter Registration Form & returns both the Form and the Student agreement/Parent permission slip to the BOE